International Business Machines Corporation (IBM) Company Bio

-The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for International Business Machines Corp.
-To summarize, we found that International Business Machines Corp ranked in the 48th percentile in terms of potential gain offered.
-Moreover, under all the scenarios we modelled, the output consistently forecasted positive returns.
+Below please find a table outlining a discounted cash flow forecast for IBM, in which we model out valuation assuming a variety of terminal growth rates.
+To summarize, we found that International Business Machines Corp ranked in the 50th percentile in terms of potential gain offered.
+Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 16.5%.
 The most interesting components of our discounted cash flow analysis for International Business Machines Corp ended up being:

 Terminal Growth Rate in Free Cash Flow

 Return Relative to Current Share Price

 For other companies in the Technology that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as IBM, try STMP, CPSI, BABA, FLT, and CTSH.